Reminder & Thank You Emails

 The following statistics are available for reminders:

-Qtip: Check out this page if you’re interested in more in-depth definitions of these statistics.
+See Email Distribution Management if you’re interested in more in-depth definitions of these statistics.

+Qtip: If you are sending reminder emails on your survey, it’s best practice to set the incomplete survey response deadline greater than or equal to the length of the reminder period.
 For example, if you’re setting up your email invitation to send 2 reminder emails, the first sending after 5 days and the second after 10 days, then you should configure your incomplete survey response option to be at least 10 days as well.
 With this set-up, users that open the survey on the first invitation but do not complete it will be able to resume their survey session when they receive their second reminder email (because the survey hasn’t expired yet).

 Sending Thank You Emails

-Qtip: Surveys with the anonymize response option enabled in Survey Options do not support thank you messages.
+Qtip: Surveys with the anonymize response option enabled in survey options do not support thank you messages.

 Blocked Reminders